KitLavis/archaeo-track/README.md

 ### Validation

 As previously mentioned in the [tools and technologies secion](#Tools-and-Technologies), pyfiglet was used for constant linting and validation during the coding process, making sure all code is syntactically and stylistically correct, according to the standard PEP 8 style.
+To date only one warning remains:
+- line 207: "[int(value) for value in values]" is assigned to nothing

 ### Bug Finding and Fixing